Short Change Hero

 Mike Chang was pretty cut and dry since he had only joined several weeks before she had, but had apparently gained the favor of everyone she spoke to about him.
 Even the Lieutenant had nothing much to say about him except some offhand racist comments about how he would serve them better in the lab due to his race's superior technological skills.

 Santana Lopez was by far the most enigmatic, she had a record that was pure black and white, as in half of it was really bad and half was really good.
 She had been written up on several occasions for insubordination against her Sergeant, one altercation actually ending in blows.
 There was even a report that she had intentionally released a contagious virus from its container in the lab, the only reason she wasn't fired for that incident was because of lack of evidence.
 On the other hand she had graduated top of her class from the academy, (though her marks weren't as good as Rachel's) and not only took on every major bust she could get her hands on, but managed to nullify the task with expert ease.
 She had countless awards and decorations for service to the city of New York.
-Yet everyone she asked told her Santana was moody, unreliable personally, and overall a bit of a bitch.
+Yet everyone she asked told her Santana was moody, unreliable for anything other than work, and overall a bit of a bitch.
 There was even talk of her being involved in Finn's divorce.

 All this information she had collected diligently and never trusted anything that didn't come from multiple sources.
 She had checked and double checked these facts against the testimonies of her fellow officers and members of the staff in general.
 So why, after all her research and all her questioning had no one mentioned the very important fact that this particular group of people regularly visited a gentleman's club called Femme?

 When they had come to the building Rachel hadn't suspected what she was in store for until the last minute.
 The gaudy yet respectably designed building looked like an art gallery from the outside, as it was decorated with many Greek-esque statues all nude, but tastefully so.
 It's true purpose was further hidden by the fact that the building was nestled neatly between NoriTech South, a technological research building, and Grand Bank.
-Though given what type of establishment this was she supposed that made sense.
+Though given what type of establishment this was, she supposed that made sense.
 A bunch of science nerds got off work, dashed to the bank, and then here.
 She would have expected more from her fellow officers, however.

 She sat next to Santana at the bar, clearly uncomfortable, as she barely chanced a glance around for fear of seeing another topless waitress prance by.
-Honestly she would have preferred to hide by Sam but he was with the other guys sitting by the stage where a girl was now undressing to a Straight To Video remix.
+Honestly she would have preferred to hide by Sam, but he was with the other guys sitting by the stage where a girl was now undressing to a Straight To Video remix.

 "I don't get it.
 Why do you come here?" she shouted over the music to Santana who was drinking some unidentifiable amber liquid.

-The dark haired woman looked at her with a raised eyebrow and chuckled slightly, "I'll give you two guesses."
-She said barely audible over the music.
+The dark haired woman looked at her with a raised eyebrow and chuckled slightly, "I'll give you two guesses," she said barely audible over the music.

 "You like to hang out with the guys?"